 There are two types of grants available – one is a new club grant to help purchase essential start-up equipment, the second is a new impairment session grant that supports initial facilities hire or community engagement.

-The eligibility criteria for the WFA Grant is as follows:
+The eligibility criteria for the WFA Grant are as follows:

 - You must be affiliated to the WFA and be on the club database